General Classification of Economic Activities (NOGA), Switzerland

 Where is it used?

-The NOGA is primarily used by the FSO to categorize economic activity coherently and therefore the base of national economic and industrial statistics routinely produced by the FSO.
+The NOGA is primarily used by Switzerland's Federal Statistical Office (FSO) to categorize economic activity in Switzerland.
+Various national economic and industrial statistics produced by the FSO are normally broken down by different levels of NOGA.
 Moreover, because of the neutral and objective classification provided by NOGA, a range of private companies such as insurance companies, fund managers, pension funds, etc. use it in their analyses (e.g. to calculate risk premiums).
-NOGA It is also commonly used in academic research on business and socioeconomic issues in Switzerland.
+NOGA is also widely used in academic research across disciplines, for example:

 Further Resources